-Historical Notes:Jefferson's portrait by Kosciuszko, engraved by Michel Sokolnicki, occupied a much less public position at Monticello, according to Jefferson's grandson Thomas Jefferson Randolph:
+Historical Notes: Thomas Jefferson's portrait by Kosciuszko, engraved by Michel Sokolnicki, occupied a much less public position at Monticello, according to Jefferson's grandson Thomas Jefferson Randolph:

-"The portrait of Jefferson by Kosciuszko hung in a room occupied at Monticello by my mother when I was a small boy. ..I thought it a good likeness; my mother did not.
+The portrait of Jefferson by Kosciuszko hung in a room occupied at Monticello by my mother when I was a small boy. ...
+I thought it a good likeness; my mother did not.
 It had under it a philosopher, a patriot, and a friend printed conspicuously.
 This subscription I presume kept it out of the public rooms.1

-Likewise, a second copy of the print was kept at the President's House in Jefferson's private cabinet.
-His daughter Martha was not alone in her dislike of this image of Jefferson.
+Likewise, a second copy of the print was kept at the President's House in Jefferson's private cabinet.2 His daughter Martha was not alone in her dislike of this image of Jefferson.
 William Thornton complained that it was an "injustice," and wrote:

-Jefferson did not meet Kosciuszko, one of the heroes of the American Revolution, until 1797, when he returned to the United States after being imprisoned by the Russians, who had crushed the Polish Revolution that he led.
-Jefferson, who was then serving as vice president, was living in Philadelphia when Kosciuszko arrived there, and the two men immediately became friends.
-They saw one another almost daily, and it was during this time that Kosciuszko made his portrait of Jefferson (now lost) from which Michel Sokolnicki made this aquatint.
-Jefferson helped Kosciuszko claim payment from the United States government for his services in the Revolution, a sum that totaled more than $20,000.
+Jefferson did not meet Kosciuszko, one of the heroes of the American Revolution, until 1797, when he returned to the United States after being imprisoned by the Russians, who had crushed the Polish Revolution that he led.4 Jefferson, who was then serving as vice president, was living in Philadelphia when Kosciuszko arrived there, and the two men immediately became friends.
+They saw one another almost daily, and it was during this time that Kosciuszko made his portrait of Jefferson (now lost) from which Michel Sokolnicki made this aquatint.5 Jefferson helped Kosciuszko claim payment from the United States government for his services in the Revolution, a sum that totaled more than $20,000.
 He also aided Kosciuszko in obtaining a passport under another name, so that he could secretly leave the country for France in the spring of 1798.
-Kosciuszko wanted to return to Europe to help organize Polish emigres to fight for a reunited Polish state.6
+Kosciuszko wanted to return to Europe to help organize Polish émigrés to fight for a reunited Polish state.6

 Kosciuszko left his financial matters in Jefferson's hands.
 In a remarkable will, in which he named his new friend executor, Kosciuszko provided for the purchase and emancipation of American slaves:

-"I, Thaddeus Kosciuszko, being just in my departure from America, do hereby declare and direct that ...
-I hereby authorise my friend Thomas Jefferson to employ the whole thereof in purchasing Negroes from among his own or any others and giving them liberty in my name, in giving them an education in trades or otherwise and in having them instructed for their new condition in the duties of morality which may make them good neighbours good fathers or moders, husbands, or vives and in their duties as citisens teeching them to be defenders of their Liberty and Country and of the good order of Society and in whatever may make them happy and useful, and I make the said Thomas Jefferson my executor of this.
+I, Thaddeus Kosciuszko, being just in my departure from America, do hereby declare and direct that ...
+I hereby authorise my friend Thomas Jefferson to employ the whole thereof in purchasing Negroes from among his own or any others and giving them liberty in my name, in giving them an education in trades or otherwise and in having them instructed for their new condition in the duties of morality which may make them good neighbours good fathers or moders, husbands, or vives and in their duties as citisens teeching them to be defenders of their Liberty and Country and of the good order of Society and in whatever may make them happy and useful, and I make the said Thomas Jefferson my executor of this.7

 Until his death in 1817, Kosciuszko maintained a friendly correspondence with Jefferson.
-Although twenty years earlier Jefferson had agreed to serve as his friend's executor, he asked to be released from the responsibility because of his age (he was then seventy-four) and the probability of prolonged litigation.
-He best described his affection for Kosciuszko in a letter responding to the news of his death:
+Although twenty years earlier Jefferson had agreed to serve as his friend's executor, he asked to be released from the responsibility because of his age (he was then seventy-four) and the probability of prolonged litigation.8 He best described his affection for Kosciuszko in a letter responding to the news of his death:

-↑ Thomas Jefferson to Isaac Coles, Monticello, November 29, 1809, in PTJ:RS, 2:39 and Isaac Coles to Jefferson, Washington, December 29, 1809, in Ibid, 2:106.
-Recipient copy available online from the Library of Congress.
+- 2. Jefferson to Isaac Coles, November 29, 1809, in PTJ:RS, 2:39 (transcription available at Founders Online); Coles to Jefferson, December 29, 1809, in PTJ:RS, 2:106 (transcription available at Founders Online).